 A Business Continuity Plan (BCP) is an executive-sponsored, executive-approved document that provides a roadmap for how an organization will restart operations in the event of an unforeseen, natural or human-made disaster, such as a hurricane, fire, or data breach.
 If disaster strikes, your business can fail without a Business Continuity Plan.

-Every organization, large or small, should have a tested BCP in place.
-Should disaster strike, lack of a plan causes chaos and can lead to employee injury and death, damage to your reputation, fines for non-compliance, unproductive employees, lost revenues, and financial losses.
-Having a plan or not means the difference between getting back into business or going out of business.
-In fact, 75 percent of companies without a BCP fail within three years of a disaster.
-According to the Institute for Business and Home Safety, an estimated 25 percent of businesses do not reopen at all following a major disaster.
+Every organization, large or small, should have a tested business continuity plan (BCP) in place.
+Should disaster strike, lack of a plan causes chaos and can lead to employee injury and death, damage to the business’s reputation, fines for non-compliance, unproductive employees, lost revenues and financial losses.
+Having a plan versus not having a plan means the difference between getting back to business or going out of business.
+In fact, 75% of companies without a BCP fail within three years of a disaster.
+According to a report published by the Federal Emergency Management Agency (FEMA), 40% of small businesses do not reopen following a disaster and another 25% fail within one year.

 As a business owner or business executive, you should understand how much it can cost your business if operations cease.
 For example, the International Data Corporation (IDC) reports these typical costs for a Fortune 1000 company: